-If you wish to apply to the FIFA Quality Programme for footballs please send the following documents as a first step to firstname.lastname@example.org :
+If you wish to apply to the FIFA Quality Programme for footballs the following documents should be provided to FIFA:

-- Company Profile (see 1.1 in the Application Guide below)
+- Company Profile (see 1.1 in the Application Form below)

 - WFSGI Pledge - This process is to be handled with WFSGI directly under firstname.lastname@example.org Please find here the "WFSGI Requirements in brief".

-- Product Liability Insurance (please find the insurance requirements under 1.3 and Annexe 2 in the Application Guide)
+- Product Liability Insurance (please find the insurance requirements under 1.3 and Annexe 2 in the Application Form)

-- Details of the ball to be tested (see 1.4 in the Application Guide below)
+- Details of the ball to be tested (see 1.4 in the Application Form below)

 Please find below the application form explaining the procedures, fees and requirements in more details to obtain match-approved balls and to become a licence producer of the FIFA Quality Programme.
 To apply please fill out the form and return it to email@example.com .